Skip to main content

 Nearby hotels

-Unless you live a few hours away via car, it's advisable that you arrive in Jacksonville the night before your cruise.
-This will ensure that if there happen to be any hiccups along the way, you won't miss your ship's departure.
+Unless you live a few hours away via car, you should arrive in Jacksonville the night before your cruise.
+This will ensure that if there are any hiccups along the way, you won't miss your ship's departure.
 Thankfully, there are plenty of hotels near the cruise terminal, so you won't be too far away on embarkation morning.

 At just five minutes away, the closest hotel to JAXPORT is the Holiday Inn Express & Suites Jacksonville - Blount Island.
 However, there are also numerous other options located near the airport, which is roughly 25 minutes away.
 These include the Aloft Jacksonville Airport, Fairfield Inn & Suites by Marriott Jacksonville Airport, and Hyatt Place Jacksonville Airport.